 1. Tulane University

 At Tulane University, students have the option to take elective courses.
 These pertain to their specific interests or goals in the profession they choose.
 Additionally, the master’s program introduces courses such as business continuity, risk management, and threat assessment.
 Students also cover emergency planning, cyber threats, and homeland security.
 The MPS program ends with a capstone project.
-This final course provides students with the skills and resources needed in either the public or nonprofit sector.
+This final course provides students with the skills and resources needed in the public or nonprofit sector.

 2. Northeastern University

 Northeastern University’s Graduate Certificate in Emergency Management is a 21-credit program.
 It is available for graduates advancing into a career in emergency services positions.
 The course is designed for Professional Emergency Managers or Supervisors.
 So, students learn the importance of assessing and implementing response and emergency planning in government.
-They also study business sectors, evaluate the US emergency management system, and develop and organize planning strategies for real-world catastrophes and disaster events.
+They also study business sectors, evaluate the US emergency management system, and develop and organize planning strategies for real-world catastrophes and disasters.

 Moreover, graduates can complete the full program in only one to two years.
 The course is available at a full-time commitment or also part-time.
 So, this option is perfect for working professionals.
 Northeastern University’s graduate certificate provides the flexibility to start in the Fall, Spring, Summer, and also Winter sessions.
 Additionally, graduates continuing their education toward the MA in Homeland Security can have their credits transferred to finish sooner.